gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 **Planning Tableau Dashboard**

-Before starting the analysis, I created a outline of  Tableau dashboard to visualize the data and identify key insights.
+Before starting the analysis, I created an outline of the Tableau dashboard to identify key insights.

+![Planning Tableau Dashboard](./tableau-skeleton.png)

+**Final Tableau Dashboard**

 This dashboard provides an overview of the sales data, including sales by store type, location type, and region, as well as trends over time.
 It also includes interactive filters and drill-down capabilities to explore the data in more detail.

-![Planning Tableau Dashboard](./tableau-skeleton.png)

-**Final Tableau Dashboard**

 Click on the following badge to view the Tableau dashboard.